 Having clear hearing allows us to communicate with one another, enjoy our favorite music, and keep us safe.
 Until we start having trouble with our sense of hearing, we tend not to recognize its importance.
-It’s hard to detect which noises are harmful or which ones aren’t, but wearing earplugs now can prevent or worsen injury down the line.
+It’s hard to detect which noises are harmful or which ones aren’t, but wearing earplugs now can prevent injury or symtoms down the line.

 It can even help cope with symptoms of the following:

 Whether or not you identify with one of these conditions, here are 6 ways you can benefit from wearing earplugs:

 - Reduces stress.
 We’re so used to the barrage of unpleasant audio bombarding our ears on a daily basis, from sirens and construction site noise, we don’t realize just how much these sounds put us on edge.
 Since the body responds to noise as a stressor, wearing protective earplugs can change how you perceive certain noises while fostering a calm and relaxed state.
 While you can still hear conversations and other distractions around you, the sounds feel more tolerable.

 - Improves focus.
 If you have trouble concentrating, you know that distractions can cause a great deal of discomfort.
 Although complete silence isn't always ideal, wearing earplugs can help block out any distractions.
 For those with ADHD or SPD, wearing earplugs can also help with problematic behaviors due to hyperreactivity or extreme sensitivity.

 - Improves sleep.
 If you're a light sleeper, even the subtlest of noises can keep you up at night.
 These disruptions have lasting effects, as it takes time for the body to return to that deep sleep that's essential after a long day.
 Whether you wear earplugs throughout the day to promote a relaxed state or sleep with them at night, your body and mind will thank you once you wake up feeling well-rested.